Red dress effect

+The red dress effect, which can be broadened to the general red-attraction effect, the red-romance effect, or the romantic red effect, is a phenomenon in which the color red increases physical attraction, sexual desire, and romantic sentiments in comparison to other colors.

+It has been asserted that this effect acts subconsciously because participants rarely report that they used color in their attractiveness judgments.
+In past decades, increased interest in color psychology has prompted multiple studies to investigate the red-attraction effect and the extent of this association.
+The scientific literature on the red-attraction effect is mixed, with sound evidence that both support and oppose the validity of the connection.

 Hypothesis

 Evolution

 A plant's entomophilous flowers make a display when fertile to attract pollinating insects, bats, birds or other animals.
 In the wild, when many species of non-human primate females become fertile, their estrogen level rises, which causes their blood vessels to open up, leading to redness on the skin, especially near the face, chest and genitalia.
 The color display on some female primates is called sexual swelling.
 This increase in redness has been shown to attract male counterparts, expressed by their increased activity in sex, self-stimulation, and attention towards the females.
+Reddening of the skin is also associated with sexual attraction in humans.
+When people experience romantic affection or sexual attraction towards another, blushing of the neck, face, and chest are common.
+Red skin can also indicate peak fertile stages of the menstrual cycle, as estrogen levels increase in relation to progesterone levels and increase blood flow.
 Therefore, there are reasons to believe in the existence of evolutionary instincts that associate red with fertility, assuming the animal in question can perceive colour with its eyes.

 Social conditioning

-Folklore, mythology and literature associate red with fertility, and women are thought to have worn the equivalent of a red lipstick as early as 10,000 B.C. and so sexual receptiveness and red may be a result of social conditioning.
-However, this social conditioning may have originated for biological and evolutionary reasons, and is simply an extension of our primal instincts.
+The connection between the color red and sexual attraction may be a result of social conditioning.
+In ancient mythologyand folklore, red is associated with fertility.
+Similarly, red was used as a symbol of fertility in the rituals of ancient civilizations.
+Women are thought to have worn the equivalent of a red lipstick as early as 10,000 B.C.
+As such, the link between sexual receptiveness and red may be a result of social conditioning; however, this social conditioning may have originated for biological and evolutionary reasons, and is simply an extension of our primal instincts.

-The human genitals, such as the vulva, normally have hair that would hide any coloured skin underneath.